jhderojasUVa/kisanhub-test/README.md

 This project it's a Kisanhub coding test.

-This code, app, have a great failure thanks the library ng2-charts (based on charts) that can update the graph on other dates properly.
+This code, app, have a great failure thanks the library ng2-charts (based on charts) that can't update the graph on other dates properly.

 For updating the graph when changing the dates (from to to), you must, first change the dates and (after that) change the metrics in otder to change the type of graph.
 Only in that way (now) it updated the graph.